microsoft/CameraTraps/megadetector.md

 ```

+## OK, but is that how the MD devs run the model?

+Almost... we run a lot of MegaDetector on a lot of images, and in addition to just running the main "run_detector_batch" script described in the previous section, running a large batch of images also usually includes:

+* Dividing images into chunks for running on multiple GPUs
+* Making sure that the number of failed/corrupted images was reasonable
+* Eliminating frequent false detections using the [repeat detection elimination](https://github.com/microsoft/CameraTraps/tree/main/api/batch_processing/postprocessing/repeat_detection_elimination) process
+* Visualizing the results using [postprocess_batch_results.py](https://github.com/microsoft/CameraTraps/blob/main/api/batch_processing/postprocessing/postprocess_batch_results.py) to make "results preview" pages like [this one](https://lila.science/public/snapshot_safari_public/snapshot-safari-kar-2022-00-00-v5a.0.0_0.200/)

+...and, less frequently:

+* Running a species classifier on the MD crops
+* Moving images into folders based on MD output
+* Various manipulation of the output files, e.g. splitting .json files into smaller .json files for subfolders
+* Running and comparing multiple versions of MegaDetector

+There are separate scripts to do all of these things, but things would get chaotic if we ran each of these steps separately.
+So in practice we almost always run MegaDetector using [manage_local_batch.py](https://github.com/microsoft/CameraTraps/blob/main/api/batch_processing/data_preparation/manage_local_batch.py), a script broken into cells for each of those steps.
+We run this in an interactive console in [Spyder](https://github.com/spyder-ide/spyder), but we also periodically export this script to a [notebook](https://github.com/microsoft/CameraTraps/blob/main/api/batch_processing/data_preparation/manage_local_batch.ipynb) that does exactly the same thing.

+So, if you find yourself keeping track of lots of steps like this to manage large MD jobs, try the notebook out!
+And let us know if it's useful/broken/wonderful/terrible.

 ## Is there a GUI?

 Not exactly... most of our users either use our Python tools to run MegaDetector or have us run MegaDetector for them (see [this page](collaborations.md) for more information about that), then most of those users use [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/) to use their MegaDetector results in an image review workflow.